-As we mentioned above, it’s actually very difficult to find a truly unsecured business line of credit—even if a lender doesn’t require physical collateral, they’ll often require a personal guarantee or implement a blanket lien to secure your credit line.
+It’s actually very difficult to find a truly unsecured business line of credit.
+Even if a lender doesn’t require physical collateral, they’ll often require a personal guarantee or implement a blanket lien to secure your credit line.

 On the other hand, if you are willing to put up collateral (and have other top qualifications) you may turn to bank or SBA credit lines.
 These lines of credit will also have the best rates and terms.

-With this in mind, it’s also important to consider that putting up collateral for your line of credit may not only make you more likely to qualify, (again, especially if you have bad credit or little time in business) but overall, it may also help you secure more desirable rates and terms.
+It’s also important to consider that putting up collateral for your line of credit may not only make you more likely to qualify, but overall, it may also help you secure more desirable rates and terms.

-This being said, online lines of credit aren’t only well-suited for businesses with less-than-ideal qualifications.
-In fact, if you have high qualifications but simply don’t want to go through the process of applying for a bank or SBA line of credit, you might turn to a lender like Fundation, who can offer a longer-term credit line with affordable rates, and funding in as little as one business day.
+If you have strong qualifications but simply don’t want to go through the process of applying for a bank or SBA line of credit, you might turn to a lender like Fundation, which can offer a longer-term credit line with affordable rates, and funding in as little as one business day.

 After you’ve narrowed down your options, you’re ready to start preparing your applications.

-Let’s say, for example, you considered your business’s qualifications and the different types of credit lines and decided that applying for a Kabbage line of credit and a BlueVine line of credit will be best for your business.
+Let’s say, for example, you considered your business’s qualifications and the different types of credit lines and decided that applying for Kabbage and BlueVine lines of credit will be best for your business.

 Now, you’ll want to take a look at the application for each of those lenders and determine what requirements you’ll need to meet to qualify.

-First, you’ll want to determine what each of these lenders sets for their minimum requirements—personal credit score, annual revenue, and time in business—before you start gathering documents and filling out the application.
+- Determine what each of these lenders sets for their minimum requirements.
+Check your personal credit score, annual revenue, and time in business before you start gathering documents and filling out the application.
 After all, if you can’t meet these requirements, you don’t want to waste your time applying for a credit line you’re unlikely to qualify for.

 After you’ve gathered all of the documents necessary based on your lender’s requirements, you’re ready to complete your application and apply.

 If you’re applying for a business line of credit from an alternative lender, you’ll likely find that the online application is fairly simple, requires limited documentation, and can be completed in minutes.
-On the other hand, if you’re looking to get a business line of credit from a bank or from the SBA, you’ll find that you need more documentation and that the process will be longer.
-Many banks (like Chase), in fact, will require that you go in-person to apply for a line of credit.
+On the other hand, if you’re looking to get a business line of credit from a bank or from the SBA, you need more documentation and the process will be longer.
+Many banks (like Chase) will require that you go in-person to apply for a line of credit.

 Once you’ve reviewed the offers, asked your lender any questions, and decided on the best business line of credit for you, you’ll be all set to sign the agreement and receive your funds.

-This being said then, getting a business line of credit comes down to evaluating your qualifications, finding the right line of credit for your business, gathering your documents, and actually applying.
+Getting a business line of credit comes down to evaluating your qualifications, finding the right line of credit for your business, gathering your documents, and completing the application.
 Once you’ve completed all of these steps, you’ll have access to one of the most flexible and useful financial products on the market.

 Plus, after you’ve gone through this process once, it will only be easier the next time you decide to apply for any type of business financing.